 (Some students from the Summer in London 2014 Theatre Program)

-Please stay tuned for more information regarding the next London Theatre Program to be led by Professor David Pellegrini and to take place in Summer 2018!
+Please stay tuned for more information regarding the next London Theatre Program to be led by Professors J.J.
+Cobb and David Pellegrini in Summer 2018!

 Course (to be taken in the Spring preceding the summer trip):

 To note: Students interested in participating are required to take THE 476 Theatre On Tour at Eastern in the Spring preceding the trip in order to prepare for the London program.